 When is Euthanasia Appropriate for Horses?

-The decision to put a horse down should never be taken lightly.
-It is important to consider the horse’s quality of life, as well as their prognosis for recovery from any illness or injury.
-Some common reasons for euthanasia in horses include:
+The decision to euthanize a horse should not be made lightly.
+It is important to consider the horse’s quality of life, the prognosis for recovery, and the severity of the situation.
+Common reasons for euthanasia in horses include:

 - Irreversible or untreatable health conditions